davfre/RRIB/README.md

 The capstone project represents the majority of the course work.
-This will be done by way of online collaborative reproduction [2 students per project] via github.com, with bi-weekly peer-review [you provide feedback to other projects].
+This will be done by way of online collaborative reproduction with 1-2 students per project via github.com.
+Bi-weekly peer-assessment [you provide feedback to other projects] and a final delivery deadline.

-## Paper selection

-We will spend substantial time and effort on each paper, so selection is very important.
-Please make suggestions [here](papers.md).

-- Focus on papers with mostly analyses of empirical data.

-- Raw data must be available.

-- Reproduction should appear feasible in a weeks effort (spread over a couple of months) at most.
-If the paper is massive, you may reproduce a suitabily sized and interesting section of it.

-## Reproduction guidelines

 - Reproductions will be in R markdown, and should be generously commented.